ChickenMan-dev/Sivism/The-Holy-Catbook.md

 #### Part 2

-Siva was carried into a bright room with
+Siva was carried into a bright room with another human in blue wearing rubber gloves